-Once you have identified the right product for your client, you should assess the client’s attitude to investment risk.
+Once you have identified the most suitable product for your client, you should assess the client’s attitude to investment risk.
 Read our sales aid for more information on what investment risk is and why it matters.

 A client’s risk score is not meant to be treated as a definitive and final risk rating.
 Its purpose is to provide a starting point for a more in-depth discussion with the client about their attitude to risk and their willingness and capacity to accept possible loss.

-Once a risk score has been established and agreed with your client, a portfolio can be built with an asset allocation which is optimised to provide the maximum expected return for that particular level of risk.
+When a risk rating has been established and agreed with your client, an investment portfolio can be built with an asset allocation which is optimised to provide the maximum expected return for that particular level of risk.